 OUR GOAL: Individuals have their basic needs met.

-Last year we invested and leveraged a total of more than $1,572,861 in programs that help individuals and families have their basic needs met.
-In addition, over the two years of COVID recovery, we leveraged more than $1.5 million in grants supporting homelessness outcomes throughout the county.
-But we don’t just want our neighbors to survive, but to thrive.
+Last year we invested and leveraged a total of more than $1,210,010 in programs that help individuals and families have their basic needs met.
+The lives of more than 318,000 have been affected.
+We don’t just want our neighbors to survive, but to thrive.

 Funded programs and partners include housing and homeless shelters, transportation, disaster service, transitional housing and emergency food, rent and utility assistance, and information referral.